 Example

+A trader calmly accepts losses in demo trading.
 In a funded account, fear of breaching drawdown causes premature exits.

 Drawdown Limits and Risk Compression